-It was assumed that a household can be comprised of one or two adults to age 99, and of a single adult from age 100.
-The logit function that governs relationship transitions in the model was selected after considering various alternatives, and is described by equation (15).
-The intertemporal dynamics of relationship status that is described by equation (15) require data with a time dimension for estimation.
-The parameters of this logit model were consequently estimated on pooled data from waves 1 (1991) to 17 (2007) of the British Household Panel Survey (BHPS), reorganised by family unit, and screened to omit any unit by year that had missing data, or that had adult members who were either self employed or employees in public sector organisations with access to non-contributory occupational pensions.10 The parameter estimates of this logit model are reported on the left hand side of the middle panel of Table 1.
+Household demographics It was assumed that a household can be comprised of one or two adults to age 99, and of a single adult from age 100.
+The logit function that governs relationship transitions in the model was selected after considering various alternatives, and is described by equation (13).
+This equation was estimated on pooled data from waves 1 (1991) to 17 (2007) of the British Household Panel Survey (BHPS), which were reorganised by family unit, and screened to omit any unit by year that had missing data, or that had adult members who were either self employed or employees in public sector organisations with access to non-contributory occupational pensions.12 Throughout the analysis, household age for adult couples reported in survey data was set equal to the age of the eldest spouse.
+Parameter estimates are reported on the left hand side of the middle panel of Table 8.